rwieruch/blog_robinwieruch_content/blog/graphql-tutorial/index.md

 Before we start to build full-fledged GraphQL applications, on the client- and server-side, let's explore GraphQL with the tools we have installed in the previous sections.
 You can either use GraphiQL or the GitHub's GraphQL Explorer.
 In the following, you will learn about GraphQL's fundamentals by executing your first GraphQL queries, mutations and even by exploring features such as pagination, in the context of GitHub's GraphQL API.

-{{% package_box "The Road to learn React" "Build a Hacker News App along the way.
+{{% package_box "The Road to React" "Build a Hacker News App along the way.
 No setup configuration.
 No tooling.
 No Redux.
 Plain React in 200+ pages of learning material.
 Pay what you want like <strong>50.000+ readers</strong>."
 "Get the Book" "img/page/cover.png" "https://roadtoreact.com/" %}}

 # GraphQL Query with GitHub's GraphQL API